COVID-19 Symptom: Costochondritis

 What else can cause chest pain?

-Although the chest pain caused by costochondritis may be very sharp and distressing, it’s a harmless condition.
-There are however other conditions which must be kept in mind if you’re experiencing chest pain, such as: 2 6
+Although the chest pain caused by costochondritis may be very sharp and distressing, it’s harmless.
+However, other conditions must be kept in mind if you’re experiencing chest pain, such as: 2 6

 Your doctor should always check chest pain because some conditions that cause chest pain require immediate intervention.
 You should contact your doctor immediately if: 1